lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 **Source:** [Debiased balanced interleaving at Amazon Search](https://www.amazon.science/publications/debiased-balanced-interleaving-at-amazon-search)

 Balanced Interleaving (BI)—the industry standard for years—has a "fidelity" problem.
-If Ranker A and Ranker B are very similar (e.g., they only differ by one item at the bottom of the list), the merging process can accidentally favor one ranker over the other due to the way it fills positions.
+If Ranker A and Ranker B are very similar (e.g., they only differ by one item at the bottom of the list), the merging process can accidentally favour one ranker over the other due to the way it fills positions.
 This bias is particularly problematic in "mature" search engines

 **Core Idea:** Address presentation bias in interleaved experiments through debiasing techniques.
 For every item in the merged list, they calculate the probability that the item would have appeared at that specific position under different random interleaving outcomes.
 When a user clicks an item, the credit is weighted by the inverse of this probability ($1/p$).